 Following in the footsteps of his predecessors, Dave is a genuine innovator: relentlessly imaginative and constantly evolving.
 His professional experience has been augmented with extensive study, both formal and informal.
 He holds a First Class Honours degree in Jazz Performance and a PhD in Jazz Drumset Performance Studies from the Sydney Conservatorium of Music, and has studied under several world-class musicians, including Billy Hart, Joe Morello, Jim Chapin, Gordy Knudtson, and Chad Wackerman.

+The third is My Drum Practice.
+This extensive, dynamic online resource allows students and drummers to access invaluable information and keep up with Dave’s educational activities and events.
 As an educator, Dave draws on over twenty years of teaching experience from previous appointments at prominent institutions such as Sydney Conservatorium of Music, and his pedagogical vision is ‘to help aspiring drummers to realistically evaluate and improve their own rate of progress over time by establishing and adhering to a regular practise routine that includes technique, repertoire, improvisation, and performance studies’.

 For a more detailed list of Dave's professional history, please visit: https://davegoodman.com.au/freelance-history